J.P. Morgan provides asset management, investment banking,

-investment bank is part of New York-based JPMorgan Chase & Co.,
+J.P.
+Morgan is part of New York-based JPMorgan Chase & Co.,

-more than 240,000 employees.
-JPMorgan Chase provides
+approximately 240,000 employees.
+JPMorgan Chase also provides

-globe.
+products.
 J.P.
 Morgan's storied history, which includes several

 chartered The Manhattan Company to supply "pure and wholesome"